precisely/gene-panel-curation/genes/GRIK3.md

 <GeneAnalysis gene="GRIK3" interval="NC000001_1.11:g.1111_9999">

-# What are some common mutations of GRIK3?
+# What are some common variants of GRIK3?

 A variant is a change at a specific point in the gene from the expected nucleotide sequence to another, resulting in incorrect protein function.
 There are three common variants in GRIK3: [T928G](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=6691840)[(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986), [C36983994T](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=3913434), and [A7783504C](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=270838).